HichamBaydoun/Movie-Mobile-App/README.md

 # Movie-Mobile-App
+This app was developed using java.
+We hosted the database on an online hosting website (000webhost.com), and used rest files to get/enter data from/to the app\
-This is a movie mobile app where the user can:
+The user can:
 - Signup/Login to the app
 - Enter as guest
 - Post information about movies
 - Search movies by genres
-- View movie info\
+- View movie info
-This app was developed using java.
-We hosted the databse on an online hosting website (000webhost.com), and used rest files to get/enter data from/to the app
 ### Screenshots
 ![s1](https://user-images.githubusercontent.com/66807839/84538444-579e1200-acfa-11ea-89f8-58fc33ae71b1.jpeg)
 ![s2](https://user-images.githubusercontent.com/66807839/84538449-5967d580-acfa-11ea-80d7-16e56fbc5c60.jpeg)